-What is an API
+What is an API?

 The key of the API model unsurprisingly, is the concept of an API.
 Much confusion stems from the fact that a term familiar to many programmers is being used to cover a similar but distinct concept.
-In the mainframe world, a CICS or IMS programmer tends to think of API as the Application Programming Interface to be used to call a particular function provided by the CICS or IMS platform, the database, the operating system or whatever.
+In the mainframe world, a CICS or IMS programmer tends to think of 'API' as the Application Programming Interface to be used to call a particular function provided by the CICS or IMS platform, the database, the operating system or whatever.
 In other words, it is one or more lines of code, supplying parameters as laid out in a specified 'API', driving the desired function in the underlying system software.
 A mainframe programmer is likely to view an API call as a piece of distinct, technical functionality that is only a tiny part of a larger business application.

 The API in API Economy terms is in principle not dissimilar in that it is a way for one component to call some sort of activity provided by another, frequently in the sense of a front-end component driving a backend 'system of record' or 'legacy' one.
 The driver of the service is referred to as the API 'consumer', and the provider of the service as the API 'provider'.

 The first clue to a difference in usage is right there; rather than executing a technical command such as reading from a database, this usage of 'API' refers to the driving of a discrete piece of business functionality, or 'service'.
 The big issue for mainframe users is that this 'service' may well not exist in isolation but be part of a larger application.
 A major part of the work to API-enable the mainframe is actually to define these services and orchestrate the relevant application parts to deliver it on request.
 Think for example of a 'place an order' service.
 In mainframe application terms, placing an order may just be one particular menu in the order entry interface; in order to be usable externally, work will be needed to carve out this function and give it a programmable interface.
-Once the mechanism has been provided to call the service, the calls need to be built in to whatever the delivery channel needs for the use in question.
-This might be as a widget on a web page, a phone App or perhaps an automatically triggered link from a chip in a car or some other intelligent device in the Internet of Things.
-The diagram below provides a simple illustration of a mainframe API to hook mainframe price quotes into a phone-based price comparison App.